container-job-runner/cjr/README.md

 OPTIONS
   -q, --quiet

-  --always-print-job-id=true|false                            if true, then cjr $ command will always print the user id
+  --always-print-job-id=true|false                            if true, then cjr job:start command will always print the
-                                                              even if --async flag is not selected.
+                                                              user id even if --async flag is not selected.

   --auto-project-root=true|false                              if true, then cjr will automatically traverse up the
                                                               directory tree looking for .cjr directories where